meagan-wood/SOFTWARE-II-ADVANCED-JAVA-CONCEPTS-PROJECT/README.md

 ###Lambdas
-- 1 - Navigate to the "NewCustomer" in the controller package.
-Find the "onCountryMethod" (Line 81)
+- 1 - Navigate to the "addNewCustomer" in the controller package.
+Find the "onCountryMethod" (Line 84)
 - 2 - Navigate to the "AppointmentQueries" in the database package.
-Find the "appointmentsByContactId" method (Line 91)
+Find the "appointmentsByContactId" method (Line 86)